timescale/docs/getting-started/next-steps.md

 be interested to ingest market data real-time.
 Check out our complementing tutorial
-[Ingest real-time financial websocket data][ingest-real-time] and continue ingesting data driectly from the [Twelve Data][twelve-data] financial API.
+[Ingest real-time financial websocket data][ingest-real-time] and continue ingesting data directly from the [Twelve Data][twelve-data] financial API.

 ## Visualize your data
 Time-series data is perfectly suited for viewing with tools like Grafana,